sparkflows/sparkflows-docs/docs/user-guide/web-app/map-table-columns.rst

            :alt: web-app
            :width: 80%

 - Set its property name as `mapFields`.
-Add query in custom properties where key will be `query` and its value as query ex: `select * from $database.$table limit 10;`.
+Add query in custom properties where key will be `query` and its value as sql query ex: `select * from $database.$table limit 10;`.

    .. figure:: ../../_assets/web-app/map-table-columns/mapFields-btn2.PNG
         :alt: web-app